 Using online proposal software can have a direct impact on your bottom line.
 The most immediate benefit is speed.
 Instead of spending hours on each proposal, your team can generate polished documents in a fraction of the time.
 For example, some teams using Proposify report creating proposals in under 17 minutes.
 This speed doesn’t just save time; it allows you to respond to leads faster.
 Beyond efficiency, these tools improve the quality of your proposals, which helps build client trust and can significantly increase your close rate.
 When your proposals are interactive, error-free, and easy to sign, you make it that much easier for clients to say "yes."

-Must-Have Features in Proposal Software
+Key Features to Look For in Proposal Software

 When you start looking at different proposal software options, the sheer number of features can feel overwhelming.
 While some are nice-to-haves, others are absolute game-changers for your sales process.
 The right set of tools won't just help you create prettier proposals; it will fundamentally change how you work, freeing up your team to focus on building relationships and closing deals instead of getting bogged down in administrative tasks.